 - Advanced Tools

-Email Management: Cpanel makes the creating, edit and managing email accounts easy.
+Email Management: Cpanel makes creating, edit and managing email accounts easy.
 It also allows you to configure your email with outlook, set email quota, and configure your email redirection to other email services.

-Databases: The cpanel provides an efficient database management system using PHPMyAdmin and configured using MySQL.
+Databases: The Cpanel provides an efficient database management system using PHPMyAdmin and configured using MySQL.
 You can create, delete, edit and configure a database.

 Other Software: Cpanel also provides users with pre-installed tools to make for effecti9ve website or app building.